crownlessking/web-ui/README.md

 };
 ```

-If you want your page to inherit the appBar of a specific page, use `page.appBarInherited` to do it.
+If you want your page to inherit the app bar of a specific page, use `page.appBarInherited` to do it.
-In the code example, the '/login' page is inheriting the appBar of the '/home' page.
+In the code example, the '/login' page is inheriting the app bar of the '/home' page.

-**NOTE:** the '/home' page must have its own appBar defined for this to work.
+**NOTE:** the '/home' page must have its own app bar defined for this to work.

 [[back](#page-object)] [[top](#web-ui)]